 Sue: He’s having a whale of a time.

-Me: I’m glad somebody is.
+Me: I’m glad someone is.

 Sue: It’s turned into a disaster movie now.

-Me: Oh, it’s definitely a disaster.
+Me: Oh, this is definitely a disaster, Sue.

 Sue: Why is Polly wearing a fireplace corbel on her head?